FACT FOCUS

 Taiwan’s profile by engaging in various international

-cooperation projects closely aligned with the U.N.
+cooperation projects closely aligned with the UN

 Sustainable Development Goals.
 To better connect